-The Director of Public Relations and Fund Development is the Freedom of Information officer for McDonough District Hospital.
+The Vice President of Finance is the Freedom of Information officer for McDonough District Hospital.
 Questions regarding the availability of records to the public may be referred to the FOI officer.
 (Please note: Patient medical records are covered separately through HIPPA.)

 Submit questions in writing by mail or email to:

 McDonough District Hospital (MDH) is a public not-for-profit hospital established by referendum and opened in 1958.
 MDH is a 48-bed hospital, located in Macomb, Illinois, and provides an impressive spectrum of advanced medical treatments and personalized health services.
 The annual budget for the 2014-2015 fiscal year is estimated on operating revenue of $68,918,000 with estimated expenses of $69,563,000.
 MDH has more than 600 full and part-time employees.

 Process for submitting a Freedom of Information request:

 Requests for information shall be in writing and shall identify the requester by name, address and organization, if applicable.
 The request shall identify the information requested as specifically as possible.
 The request shall specify whether the request is for the inspection and photocopying of the information or for the photocopies of the information only.
 If certified copies are required, the request shall so state.
 The requester is asked to provide a telephone number in order for the FOI officer to clarify any requests or set up times for an inspection of records.